ethdmill/chicken_tikka_masala/README.md

 5. Add Spice Blend Alpha to the party, making sure to sprinkle over the whole affair for even coverage, and then sauté everything for 30 seconds to a minute, or until extremely fragrant and reminiscent of why people say things like, "Cooking Indian food at home makes your whole house smell like Indian food for three days."

-6. Add the tomato puree and Spice Blend Delta, then stir to combine, scraping everything back off the bottom.
+6. Add the tomato puree and Spice Blend Beta, then stir to combine, scraping everything back off the bottom.
 Take the heat down to just under medium, or wherever you feel comfortable simmering it at.
 Simmer that beautiful redness for 15-20 minutes, stirring occasionally to prevent potential burning.
 The color should deepen and the aromas and flavor will also intensify.

-7. Stir in both the cream and Spice Blend Gamma.
+7. Stir in both the cream and Spice Blend Delta.
 Marvel at how genuinely beautiful it is to see the swirls of cream cascading over and throughout the tomato mixture.
 Mix thoroughly, then let simmer for a couple minutes.

 8. Add the chicken very carefully (because if you go too fast, it WILL splash and bite you in the ass), making sure to get every last drop of juice and cooked marinade in there.
 Once, again, stir thoroughly, ensuring that the chicken is as submerged as possible.
 This is also the part where it turns neon orange, which is not only dope, but also extremely satisfying.
 Simmer your beautiful concoction for about 10-15 more minutes.